 To all our supporters, if you ever shop at amazon.co.uk, please ensure you sign through amazon smile and choose

-Thank you for helping us raise more than SFr 80,000 on Saturday 26th May!
-Thank you also for all
+Thank you for helping us raise more than SFr 80,000 in May 2018!
+Thank you also for all our

 Thinking of volunteering?
 Trying to imagine the experience?
 One of our volunteers has kindly set up a blog, sharing